-The initial applications for Pennsylvania Pre-K Counts were selected for a five-year period beginning in FY 2007-08 and ending in FY 2011-12.
-An additional year of continuation We are parents of special-needs twins who have greatly benefited from the PA Pre-K Counts program...They entered the PA Pre-K Counts program with delays that interfered with their ability to learn in a typical classroom setting.
+The initial applications for Pennsylvania Pre-K Counts were selected for a five-year period beginning in FY 2007-08 and ending in FY We are parents of special-needs twins who have greatly benefited from the PA Pre-K Counts program...They entered the PA Pre-K Counts program with delays that interfered with their ability to learn in a typical classroom setting.
 Now they are on target developmentally and poised to be successful kindergartners.